 Everything You Need to Decorate for Christmas on the Cheap

 The holiday season comes with lots of pressure to turn homes and yards into winter wonderlands.
 Whether the motivation is prepping for the big family gathering or keeping up with the neighbors' festive displays, sticking to a tight budget can be difficult.
 But don't let the holiday spirit flag just yet.
 Here are suggestions for inexpensive Christmas decorations that ring in the holiday season with style.
-(Note: Prices on these items change constantly as retailers adjust in response to demand.)
+(Note: Prices are subject to change.)

 The life cycle of an artificial Christmas tree makes it a far cheaper option than the real thing.
 The key to selecting the perfect specimen is to focus on the number of needle tips.
 The more tips, the fuller and more realistic the tree looks.